Mainframe computer: Current market

 IBM, with the IBM Z series, continues to be a major manufacturer in the mainframe market.
 In 2000, Hitachi co-developed the zSeries z900 with IBM to share expenses, and the latest Hitachi AP10000 models are made by IBM.
 Unisys manufactures ClearPath Libra mainframes, based on earlier Burroughs MCP products and ClearPath Dorado mainframes based on Sperry Univac OS 1100 product lines.
 Hewlett Packard Enterprise sells its unique NonStop systems, which it acquired with Tandem Computers and which some analysts classify as mainframes.
 Groupe Bull's GCOS, Stratus OpenVOS, Fujitsu (formerly Siemens) BS2000, and Fujitsu-ICL VME mainframes are still available in Europe, and Fujitsu (formerly Amdahl) GS21 mainframes globally.
 NEC with ACOS and Hitachi with AP10000-VOS3 still maintain mainframe businesses in the Japanese market.

 The amount of vendor investment in mainframe development varies with market share.
 Fujitsu and Hitachi both continue to use custom S/390-compatible processors, as well as other CPUs (including POWER and Xeon) for lower-end systems.
 Bull uses a mixture of Itanium and Xeon processors.
 NEC uses Xeon processors for its low-end ACOS-2 line, but develops the custom NOAH-6 processor for its high-end ACOS-4 series.
 IBM also develops custom processors in-house, such as the Telum.
 Unisys produces code compatible mainframe systems that range from laptops to cabinet-sized mainframes that use homegrown CPUs as well as Xeon processors.
 Furthermore, there exists a market for software applications to manage the performance of mainframe implementations.
-In addition to IBM, significant market competitors include BMC, Precisely, Compuware, and CA Technologies.
-Starting in the 2010s, cloud computing is now a less expensive, more scalable alternative.
+In addition to IBM, significant market competitors include BMC and Precisely; former competitors include Compuware and CA Technologies.